WebAssembly/design/AstSemantics.md

 ## Type-parametric operators.

+  * `drop`: a unary operator that discards the value of its operand.
   * `select`: a ternary operator with two operands, which have the same type as each other, plus a boolean (i32) condition. `select` returns the first operand if the condition operand is non-zero, or the second otherwise.